ReinerNippes/nextcloud/README.md

 * Nextcloud 13
 * nginx
 * PHP 7.2
-* MariaDB
+* MariaDB 10
 * redis

 In less than 20 minutes.

-All settings are recommentations from C. Rieger
-Visit his page for all details: https://www.c-rieger.de/nextcloud-13-installation-guide
+Most of Ubuntu settings are recommentations from C. Rieger Visit his page for all details: https://www.c-rieger.de/nextcloud-13-installation-guide

 Warning: Your existing nginx setup will be over written.
-Up to now I tested this only on new AWS EC2 Ubuntu machines.
+Up to now I tested this only on new AWS EC2 Ubuntu and CentOS machines.

 This playbook is yet not fully idempotent and will fail during the inital setup of Nextcloud when you run it twice.
 Will be fixed in a future release.

 Requirements
 ------------

-Ubuntu 16.04
+Ubuntu 16.04 or CentOS 7

 Not yet tested with other versions and flavours of Linux.

 Install